BCDevOps/devops-requests/.github/ISSUE_TEMPLATE/openshift_project_request.md

 * Product Short Name:
 * Product Full Name:
 * Product Description:
-* Product Group Name (if exists, used to group together OpenShift Project Sets that serve as one product in general):
+* Product Group Name (if exists, used to group together OpenShift Project Sets that are related to each other):
 * Desired Environments: tools, dev, test, prod
 * GitHub Repository (if exists):